 When I arrived in May of 2023 at Wycliffe Presbyterian Church, it was only a few days into my new job that I was introduced to both people and their pets.
 Many early conversations included mentions of beloved animals, with one individual introducing herself as “Fido’s mom.”
 I remember meeting one person early on who shared their grief over the loss of their pet and was attending our grief support group.
 A few weeks later, I heard of another pet's passing, this time belonging to our former Office Assistant, whose love for her dog was well-known.
 At a Pastor’s Lunch event, the Head of Staff Pastor informed the congregation of their pet's passing, and the community collectively groaned, understanding the grief their former Office Assistant would be facing.
 Wycliffe Presbyterian, in particular, names “caring” as one of their vision values.
 Wycliffe Presbyterian is well-known for its friendly and welcoming environment, and that further extends to how they take seriously the task of caring for one another.
-Whether it's through offering programs like Grief Support, small groups, phone calls, meals for those going through a difficult time, or the member to member genuine interest in ones lives, caring is something Wycliffe does well, and with light shed on this issue and resources provided, I expect they will be eager to care for one another in this way.
+Whether it's through offering programs like Grief Support, small groups, phone calls, meals for those going through a difficult time, or the congregants’ genuine interest in each other’s lives, caring is something Wycliffe does well, and with light shed on this issue and resources provided, I expect they will be eager to care for one another in this way.
 As I continued to get to know the congregation, I discovered a visitor who regularly visited Wycliffe by means of the dog walking group, Wycliffe Waggers, which connected him with other pet enthusiasts and ultimately led him to our church.
 It became clear that members of First Presbyterian and Wycliffe Presbyterian Churches had an affinity for animals and shared in the experience of grief.
 However, like most church ministries, they did not yet have the knowledge or resources to offer more than a simple expression of condolences.
 Addressing disenfranchised grief is one adaptive challenge for churches in Virginia Beach because it requires validating grief that is often minimalized and trivialized.
 Acknowledging the emotional weight of the death of a pet requires a congregation to not only shift their understanding of grief but also respond more appropriately to the grief experienced.

 After years of living here and serving at First Presbyterian and now Wycliffe, I have identified that Virginia Beach’s underlying problem is grief.
 It may be assumed that living in a town that people frequent for vacation, people must always be happy.
 For that reason, it is easy to overlook there is real struggle and loss.
 The community presents itself as prosperous and happy, and therefore, grieving publicly can pose a challenge to the way of life in Virginia Beach.